barbaraaboagye/barbaraaboagye.github.io/_posts/2023-12-15-Data-Cleaning-for-School-And-Scholarship-Search.md

 ![](https://github.com/barbaraaboagye/barbaraaboagye.github.io/blob/22edbc8a4187cf47be5361a44e2c59cac57b4712/_posts/images/cleaned%20dataset.png)

 There are no more multiple entries for the columns.
 Let's check the shape.

 ``` Python
 data.shape
 ```
 ![](https://github.com/barbaraaboagye/barbaraaboagye.github.io/blob/66397cb5881e6f8f9c6ee2417c668b88b7411b85/_posts/images/cleaned%20dataset%20shape.png)

+The splitting has resulted in more rows in our DataFrame, changing the shape from (704,4) to (3829,4)
 ### Handling Missing Data

 Now that our data is organized, we will now identify and address the missing data.